 In December 2020, the U.S. government started accepting initial DACA applications again.
 DACA protects Dreamers without legal status from deportation and offers them employment authorization so they can support themselves.
 But if DACA recipients want to leave the U.S. and return later, they need to file an Advance Parole request.

-Advance Parole can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your Advance Parole case alone, we may be able to help.
+Advance Parole can be complicated, but help is available.
 If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!